Deportations of U.S. citizens in the second Trump administration: Four-year-old cancer patient and 7-year-old sibling

-In August, the National Immigration Project filed a lawsuit on behalf of Morales-Valle, her family and the family of a 2-year old American deported at the same time.
-The lawsuit said they were unlawfully denied due process and deported (they noted that "Courts have observed that the U.S. Government cannot "deport" a United States citizen.
+In August, the National Immigration Project filed a lawsuit on behalf of Morales-Valle, her family and the family of a 2-year-old American deported at the same time (see above).
+The lawsuit said they were unlawfully denied due process and deported.
+The lawsuit noted that "Courts have observed that the U.S. Government cannot 'deport' a United States citizen.
 In fact, some courts have posited that the term "banished" is most appropriate for this scenario to avoid the appearance of legitimacy or normalcy."
-But "For simplicity's sake" they used the term "deport" throughout their complaint).
-In the suit they allege that the mothers said they wanted their children to remain in the US but the families were "illegally deported without even a semblance of due process".
-They sued for declaratory relief, Administrative Procedure Act relief, injunctive relief, and money damages for the violation of their rights.
+In the suit, they allege that the mothers said they wanted their children to remain in the U.S., but that the families were "illegally deported without even a semblance of due process."
+They sued for declaratory relief, Administrative Procedure Act relief, injunctive relief, and monetary damages for the violation of their rights.

-Ten-year-old brain cancer victim and siblings (5)
+Ten-year-old child with brain cancer and four siblings

-A 10-year-old girl with brain cancer, who is an American citizen, was deported with her family to Mexico, along with four siblings of whom four are also citizens, after being stopped at an immigration checkpoint while on the way to an emergency medical appointment.
+A 10-year-old girl with brain cancer, who is an American citizen, was deported with her parents and four siblings to Mexico after being stopped at an immigration checkpoint while on the way to an emergency medical appointment on February 4, 2025.
+The eldest child, aged 15, also has Long QT Syndrome, a heart condition.
+Four of the five children were born in the US.

-Miguel Silvestre

-Miguel Silvestre is a U.S. citizen born in Stockton, California.
-In 1999, he was described in news reports as being deported twice despite his citizenship.
-Later, while visiting Mexico on vacation, he was denied reentry into the United States and spent two weeks in detention under the George W. Bush administration.
-ICE records identified him as a Mexican citizen, which was incorrect.
-A judge permanently corrected his status in 2004, ruling that he had been wrongly labeled for deportation.

-In June 2025, the San Francisco Chronicle reported that federal authorities created new expedited removal paperwork naming Silvestre and published images of a DHS Form I-213 dated both 2004 and 2025.
-The Chronicle published the I-213 images and KCRA described the paperwork as a deportation order; both outlets reported that Silvestre has a California birth certificate.
-ICE officials disputed these accounts.
-ICE later stopped responding to inquiries from the San Francisco Chronicle and KCRA-TV on the matter.
+Génesis Ester Gutiérrez Castellanos